 My artwork depicts light and darkness; in theory and in the literal.
 In my imagery, I create a story of botanical evolution where it exists in a free space of observation.
 The result of my work is to breathe light and life into space by riding the thin line between reduction and saturation of color.

-You may wonder why my photo looks like I'm in a car; well I AM.
-Often I can be found on the sides of roads or wandering people's front yards because something very special has captured my attention.
+Often I can be found on the sides of roads or wandering people's front yards because something very special has captured my curiosity!

 Since a small child, I have been creative and interested in flowers; however it was while studying horticultural science that I uncovered my deeper connection with botany.
 I discovered I had a physiological connection to flowers while being surrounded by them.
 This reaction caused me to begin further investigating my human connection to flowers and the effect of flowers in our society.
 I also discovered an interesting life link to botany and how it defines our journey.
 I believe our lives are like a tree; the trunk represents our childhood foundations and lessons learned and the branches are our adult journey.
 It explains why sometimes we must return to the trunk (our foundation) in order to venture into a new direction.